RightCliick/oot-overlay/README.md

 Step 7: Click on tools, then on "Lua Console"
 Step 8: Click on open script, and navigate to the installation of the main.lua file provided by the release folder
 Step 9: Click the checkmark to run the script, and now the overlay will be working.

+Whoever would like to use this prototype can contact me and ask to use my setup in order to avoid this tedious setup process, as well as use a controller.

 # Information: